-The photo above is from Annie Lewis in Spain.
+The photo below is from Annie Lewis in Spain.
 She solved the problem of picking out the Summer Triangle from among many stars in the night sky by looking for the Triangle in the east soon after sunset.
 These three stars are, after all, among the brightest in the sky.

 If it’s darker out, you might recognize the Summer Triangle by noticing that there is a cross within the Triangle.
 The constellation Cygnus is that cross.
 In fact, the constellation Cygnus is sometimes called the Northern Cross.